 When a policy is initially put on risk, the limit of indemnity should be equal to or greater than the property purchase price.
 This will be clearly marked on the policy.
 If the property is later sold for a higher value, the limit of indemnity may need to be increased with a further premium payable.
 However, many insurers automatically increase the limit of the indemnity by a specific rate for the first few years of the life of the policy.

-When would an indemnity policy be required?
+When is an indemnity policy needed?

 Indemnity policies are used to cover a wide range of risks, with the most common policy tending to relate to a lack of Building Regulations or Planning Permission.
 This would cover the cost of any works required to be carried out should the Local Authority serve an enforcement requiring the owner to alter or remove any work that does not comply with Planning Permission or Building Regulations.